-The cost of living allergen-free is steep; collectively, the US spends $25 billion a year, or $4,000 per child, to manage food allergies.
-It’s estimated that $4.3 billion of that is spent on direct medical bills, medication, and specialists, and the rest is spent on various preventive measures families must take to keep their kids safe, like purchasing allergen-free foods, and investing in epinephrine shots that combat allergic reaction-induced anaphylaxis.
+The cost of living allergen-free is steep; collectively, the U.S. spends $25 billion a year, or $4,000 per child, to manage food allergies.
+It’s estimated that $4.3 billion of that is spent on direct medical bills, medication, and specialists, and the rest is spent on various preventive measures that are needed to keep kids safe, like purchasing allergen-free foods and investing in epinephrine shots that combat allergic reaction-induced anaphylaxis.

 For affluent families, managing food allergies is an inconvenient, but manageable, necessity.
-However, for families already struggling to afford basic needs, springing for the extra expenses that managing allergies requires is not an option.
+However, for families already struggling to afford basic needs, springing for the extra expenses to better manage allergies is not an option.